You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 I absolutely loved doing weighted pull-ups.
 I once again felt the burning in the muscles.
 I felt challenged again.

 Once I reached 6 reps, I just added more weight on the weight belt.
 Soon after, I started to notice, that my lats were wider than usual.
 This was the sign, that using weights brings desired results.

 Each workout routine had 3 weights and at least 4 calisthenics exercises.
-For example you started pull day with deadlifts, followed by 10 pull ups, followed by barbell rows and so on.
+For example, you started to pull day with deadlifts, followed by 10 pull-ups, followed by barbell rows and so on.